Walgreens-backed VillageMD nears $9 bln deal with Summit Health - WSJ

-Nov 6 (Reuters) - VillageMD, a healthcare provider majorly owned by Walgreens Boots Alliance Inc WBA.O, is nearing a deal to combine with Summit Health in a deal worth roughly $9 billion including debt, the Wall Street Journal reported on Monday, citing sources.
+Nov 6 (Reuters) - VillageMD, a healthcare provider majorly owned by Walgreens Boots Alliance Inc WBA.O, is nearing a deal to combine with Summit Health in a deal worth roughly $9 billion including debt, the Wall Street Journal reported, citing sources.

+Health insurer Cigna Corp CI.N is expected to invest in the combined company, according to the report published on Sunday.

+Walgreens, one of the largest U.S. pharmacy chain, had invested $5.2 billion in VillageMD last October in a bid to expand its primary healthcare services at its stores.
+Village MD has more than 200 locations across 15 markets.

+Summit Health, owner of CityMD, which operates a chain of medical clinics in the United States is backed by Warburg Pincus.
+It has over 13,000 employees and operates in over 370 locations.

-Walgreens Boots and healthcare network operator Summit Health did not respond Reuters' requests for comments outside regular business hours.
+Walgreens Boots, Cigna and Summit Health did not respond to Reuters' request for comments outside regular business hours, while VillageMD could not be immediately contacted.

 ((Rittik.Biswas@thomsonreuters.com;))